 The provider had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
+We noted the sample of radiography audits was quite small and suggested this should be expanded to improve the quality of the audit.
+The principal dentist assured us this would be done.

 The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-There systems in place to support staff in training and meeting the requirements of their continuing professional development.
+There were systems in place to support staff in training and meeting the requirements of their continuing professional development.